Prescribing Cascade and Specials

 Veterinary surgeons should ensure that they obtain specials from a reputable specials manufacturer that holds a Manufacturing Extemporaneous Products (Specials) Authorisation from the VMD and is compliant with principles of GMP.

-Explore our most popular Cascade CPD resources
+Explore our most popular cascade CPD resources